ymlai87416/CarND-MPC-Project/README.md

 2. Predicting the car position and orientation after 0.1s and use it as the origin of the car coordination system.

 #### The cost function
-In order for the MPC to find the control input, beside the kinematic model, I have to provide a cost function so that MPC can compare which set of solution (![alt text][image11], ![alt text][image12]) is better.
+In order for the MPC to find the control input, besides the kinematic model, I have to provide a cost function so that MPC can compare which set of solution (![alt text][image11], ![alt text][image12]) is better.

 Here are the possible cost function